igor-semyonov/ece555-presentation/README.md

 # Ideas for coding portion

+These are roughly in order of difficulty.

+- Mandelbrot set, Julia set, or Newton fractals
 - Monte Carlo Pi estimation: Generate points in the square of size 2x2 centered at the origin.
 The proportion inside the unit circle will give us an estimate of pi.
 - Image convolution.
 A bit boring, but also should be relatively easy to do.
 We could also expand this to a small-ish CNN, maybe with backprop too.